-Several small communities experience water contamination issues attributed to petroleum and other contaminants.
+A number of small communities experience water contamination issues attributed to petroleum and other contaminants.
 Identifying these areas allows for the possibility that remediation may occur at some point in the future.
 See Table 15C for unincorporated county water problem areas.